dparedesh/susy-statistical-interpretation/README.md

       python generateCommands.py --plot --Model Mc16SusyTT2Step --SR Rpc3LSS1b --Sys ALL --doUL --draw1D

- This command will generate proper command lines to plot upper limits on the cross-sections as a function of the generated mass points for the Mc16SusyTT2Step model at `Rpc3LSS1b` signal region `with ALL systematics` included.
-All results and plots will be stored in `HistFitterUser` dir.
+ This command will generate the proper command lines to plot upper limits on the cross-sections as a function of the generated mass points for the `Mc16SusyTT2Step` model at `Rpc3LSS1b` signal region with `ALL` systematics included.
+All results and plots will be stored in the `HistFitterUser` directory.
 The main scripts used are `generateCommands.py` and `plotContours.py`.

-:warning: **WARNING:**
+  > [!IMPORTANT]
-**You must ensure that you have done the exclusion fit and merging with `--doUL`.
-When plotting, both options, `--doUL --draw1D` must be provided to get the final plot of upper limit on the cross-section as a function of the generated mass point.**
+  > *You must ensure that you have done the exclusion fit and merging step with `--doUL`.
+When plotting, both options, `--doUL --draw1D` must be provided to get the final plot of the upper limit on the cross-section as a function of the generated mass point.*

 # How to get the exclusion plots for the `best limits`? <a name="bestLimits"></a>

-Assume you are in `python` dir...
+Assume you are in the `python` directory.

-If you want to get the `best limit` for a model with multiple signal regions, the key word in the command line is `--makeBest <SR1>,<SR2>,<SR>,..`:
+If you want to get the `best limit` for a model with multiple signal regions, the keyword in the command line is `--makeBest <SR1>,<SR2>,<SR>,..`:

         python generateCommands.py --plot  --doBlind ALL --Model Mc16SusyBtt --SR Rpc2L1b --Sys None  --makeBest Rpc2L1b,Rpc2L2b

-This command will generate the proper commands to get the best contour plot for the exclusion fit with `ALL` regions blinded  for the`Mc16SusyBtt` model `without systematics` included for the list of signal regions provided: Rpc2L1b and Rpc2L2b.
+This command will generate the proper commands to get the best contour plot for the exclusion fit with `ALL` regions blinded  for the 'Mc16SusyBtt` model without systematics* included for the list of signal regions provided: Rpc2L1b and Rpc2L2b.
 In addition to the best contour plot, it will also produce the plot of the best signal region used per each signal point in the grid.

 All results and plots will be stored in `HistFitterUser` dir.

-  :warning:  **WARNING:**
+> [!IMPORTANT]
-  * **In order to run this comand you must have already produced all the contour plots for every signal region involved.**
+>  *In order to run this command you must have already produced all the contour plots for every signal region involved.*

 # How to get a background-only fit?  <a name="bkg"></a>

-  Assuming you are in `python` dir
+  From the  `python` directory:

        python generateCommands.py --fit --fitmodel bkg  --SR Rpc2L0b --Sys ALL